 Application for the Exam

 The first step in the certification process is the completion of the application.
 The electronic application must be submitted on-line and a copy, with supporting documentation and payment must be submitted to the CHC office.
 In addition to the application form, candidates must submit proof of training via certificates of attendance, transcripts or documentation of mentoring.
 It is important that the candidate show the total number of hours of training completed to facilitate the application review process.
 Documentation of completion of anatomy /physiology and pathology are also required at the time the application is submitted.
-A signed proctor agreement is also required unless the exam is being taken at a designated CHC site or with a graduating school group.
+A signed Proctor Agreement is also required.
 Finally, some form of payment (credit card or check in US funds) must be submitted with the application; current fees are listed on the website.
 Applications are due at least 6 weeks prior to each exam; the specific dates for exams and application deadlines are posted on the website.

-Candidates should locate a proctor in their own area so that the exam can be taken locally; it is the candidate’s responsibility to find an acceptable proctor and pay the proctor’s fee.
+Candidates should locate a proctor in their own area so that the exam can be taken locally; it is the candidate’s responsibility to find an acceptable proctor and pay any associated proctoring fee.
 The proctor must be a professional proctoring agency such as a local library system, university or community college testing center, or educational coaching facility such as a Sylvan Learning Center or the Tutoring Club.
 Proctors cannot be associated with homeopathy in any way.
 Have the proctor complete and sign the Proctor Agreement.

 About the Exam

 Phase 1 of the certification process is the theoretical exam.
 This exam tests theoretical and factual knowledge about homeopathy and its use, and about medical sciences.
 This exam is given in 4 sections: homeopathic theory and philosophy; materia medica; repertory; and medical sciences.
 The medical sciences portion of the exam is not required for candidates who have current medical licensure as a primary health care provider (i.e. M.D., R.N., F.N.P., D.D.S, N.D., etc) in the state or province where they practice.